pjenvey/path-pep/pep-0NNN.rst

     def fspath(path: t.Union[PathLike, str]) -> str:
         """Return the string representation of the path.

-        If a string is passed in then it is returned unchanged.
+        If a string is passed in then, it is returned unchanged.
         """
         if hasattr(path, '__fspath__'):
             path = path.__fspath__()